Snackbars are the ultimate Dutch fast-food venues, catering to your needs through the long Dutch nights.

-The first ever modern snackbar opened in Utrecht in the year 1915, with the first automatic one opening in the same city in 1932.
+The first-ever modern snackbar opened in Utrecht in 1915.
+The same city welcomed the first snackbar with automatic machines in 1932.

 A deep-fried menu

 So what kind of exquisite delicacies can one expect from a snackbar?
-Well, expect a lot deep-frying.
-It is not about a fancy dish, but snackbars are not about that, rather to provide costumers with a fast and accessible food on the go.
+Well, expect a lot of deep-fried food.
+It’s not about Haute Cuisine but rather about providing consumers with fast and accessible food on the go.

-Arguably the most classic food to get in a snackbar are the french fries, also known as patat in Dutch.
+Arguably, the most classic food to get in a snackbar is fries — also known as patat in Dutch.
 They are eaten with an assortment of sauces, the go-to option being mayonnaise.
-There is also the frietsauce, which is a different version of mayonnaise (if you know the main difference between mayo and frietsauce, do let us know in the comments).
+There is also the frietsaus, which is a different version of mayonnaise. 🍟

-You can also try the sate sauce, which is originally from Indonesia, but nowadays can be used generously over the fries.
-Curry sauce is used as well, and in some snackbars, they might even have a combination of all of these different sauces in one.
+You can also try the saté sauce, which is originally from Indonesia but nowadays can be used generously over the fries.
+The curry sauce is popular as well, and in some snackbars, they might even have a combination of all of these different sauces in one. 😜

-Croquettes, or kroketten in Dutch, are one of the more popular options.
-Its made out out of ragout with meat, which is then rolled in a cylinder-like shape, and afterwards, you guessed it, deep-fried.
+Croquettes, or kroketten, are one of the more popular options.
+It contains a kind of meat purée, which is then rolled in a cylinder-like shape, covered in breadcrumbs, and (you guessed it) deep-fried.
 The meat that is in the croquettes is, however, a complete mystery.

-There are many more other foods waiting to be deep-fried in a snackbar, ranging from chicken derived dishes, like nuggets, to fish in different forms.
-Their origin is probably just as mysterious as the meat in bitterballen, but if one day you feel curious, and you happen not to be vegetarian, feel free to order the unknown dishes on the menu!
-Otherwise, a safer option would be to order a kapsalon, for which you can read more about here.
+There are many other foods waiting to be deep-fried in a snackbar — ranging from chicken nuggets to fish in various forms.
+Their origin is probably just as mysterious as the meat in bitterballen.

-What is your favorite food in a snackbar?
-Let us know in the comments.
+What is your favourite snackbar?
+Tell us in the comments below!